+ASSIGNMENT % Weight

-- Participation 10% of final grade
+Participation 10%

-- 10 Point-of-View Writing Assignments 45% of final grade
+10 Point-of-View Writing Assignments 45%

-- Term Project Report 30%
+Term Project Report 30%

-- Term Project Presentation 15%
+Term Project Presentation 15%

 The details for evaluation and grading of each of these assignments, follows.

 Participation - 10% of final grade

 Attendance alone does not count towards your participation grade.
 Active class participation is critical and will be tracked by the TA.
 You may also gain participation credit by making two comments per week on the discussion forum in addition to your weekly writing assignment.